 Create a lightweight QA system

 Before publishing, spot-check creatives for brand compliance, text readability, and call-to-action clarity.
-Don't overthink this; 15-minute reviews catch 90% of issues.
+Don't overthink this; brief reviews catch the vast majority of issues.

-At RocketShip HQ, we've found that teams with creative pipelines scale 3x faster than teams with manual workflows.
-One client moved from 8 creatives weekly to 35 weekly by implementing templates and batch production, without adding headcount.
+We've observed that teams with systematic creative pipelines scale significantly faster than teams with manual workflows.
+Implementing templates and batch production commonly allows teams to multiply their weekly creative output without adding headcount.

 Step 4: Implement Weighted Anomaly Scoring for Real-Time Performance Monitoring

 As you scale spend, false performance alerts will paralyze your team.
 A 40% ROAS drop on $200/day spend creates noise; a 15% ROAS drop on $5K daily spend signals real problems.
-Weighted Anomaly Scoring eliminates 70% of false alarms by weighting metric changes by actual business impact.
+Weighted Anomaly Scoring substantially reduces false alarms by weighting metric changes by actual business impact.
 The formula is abs(% change) x sqrt(spend).
 This means a significant drop on high-spend campaigns surfaces immediately, while minor fluctuations on low-spend tests stay invisible.

 Set up spend tiers for your campaigns